 Article 3: On Field Participants

-Teams must start tournament with a minimum of five players.
+Teams must start games with five players on the field.
 In the event of an injury, a team with insufficient substitute players may play with four players on the field but no fewer than four.

 SECTION 3: POSITIONS